Worship (style): The Worshipful

 The Worshipful is an honorific style of address for all Chancellors of Dioceses.
 A Chancellor's role as a judge, presiding over any consistory or ecclesiastical court, determines that the individual should be styled in this manner.

 Worshipful Master

-In Freemasonry, Worshipful Master is the traditional style of address for the chairman of a lodge.
+In Freemasonry, Worshipful Master is the traditional style of address for the Master of a lodge, who essentially acts as the chairperson during his tenure.